nedrysoft/pingnoo/contributing.md

 #### Lambda functions

-*   Use of lambda expressions where possible, this is particularly true when dealing with asynchronous operations where using a lambda expression will result in cleaner and more readable code.
+*   Use of lambda expressions where possible.
+Lambda expressions make asynchronous operations more straightforward to understand and produce cleaner and more readable code.
 *   std::function should be used as it allows both lambda and callback style operations.

 ```c++